AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 <u>Deploying an Apache/Dispatcher Configuration</u>

->[NOTE!]
+The entire folder structure needs to be in the form of a zip file for this type of configuration.
+You can zip it by running this command from withing a dispatcher configuration folder:

->
+`zip -y -r dispatcher.zip`

->For this type of configuration, the entire folder structure should be in the form of a zip file.
+then deploy the configuration by this command:

 `aio aem:rde:install -t dispatcher-config dispatcher-wknd-2.1.0.zip`